fractus-io/osgi-tutorial/course/course2.0-osgi-modularity.md

 * limits their visibilty and exposure
 * from geometric to linear complexity

+---

-JAR hell
+### JAR hell

 * JAR files are not modules
 * JAR does not exists at runtime
   * when searching for class, JVM perfoms linear scan
   * very inefficients and unreliable process

+---

+### JAR hell

 * JAR contain no explicit declaration about dependencies
 * JAR is not versioned
 * No information hiding between JARs

 So JAR files are not the modules

+---

-OSGi to rescue
+### OSGi to rescue

-• OSGi offers an elegant solution to handling dependencies by requiring dependency declarations within units of modularity.
+* OSGi offers an elegant solution to handling dependencies by requiring dependency declarations within units of modularity

-• OSGi provides an isolated module cycling/ updating capability in order to increase availability.
+* OSGi provides an isolated module cycling/ updating capability in order to increase availability